Stephen Machin

 Stephen Jonathan Machin (born 23 December 1962) is a British economist and professor of economics at the London School of Economics (LSE).
 Moreover, he is currently director of the Centre for Economic Performance (CEP) and is a fellow of the British Academy, the Society of Labor Economists and the European Economic Association.
-His current research interests include labour market inequality, the economics of education, and the economics of crime.
+His current research interests include labor market inequality, the economics of education, and the economics of crime.

 Biography

-Stephen Machin earned a B.A. in economics from Wolverhampton Polytechnic in 1985 as well as a Ph.D. from the University of Warwick in 1988, wherein he analysed the impact of trade unions on economic performance.
+Stephen Machin earned a B.A. in economics from Wolverhampton Polytechnic in 1985 as well as a Ph.D. from the University of Warwick in 1988, wherein he analyzed the impact of trade unions on economic performance.
 After his Ph.D., he worked first as a lecturer (1988–93), then as a reader (1993–96), and finally as professor of economics at University College London (1996–2016).
 Since 1994, Machin has repeatedly held positions at the Centre for Economic Performance (CEP) at the London School of Economics (LSE) before becoming CEP's director and accepting a professorship in economics at LSE in 2016.
 Additionally, Machin has served as director of the Centre for the Economics of Education at LSE (1999–2009) and held visiting appointments at Harvard University (1993–94) and at MIT (2001–02).

 In terms of professional service and responsibilities, Stephen Machin is a member of the council of the Royal Economic Society, a fellow of the European Economic Association (EEA), Society of Labor Economists, and British Academy, and an editor of Economica.
 In the past, Machin has been a council member of the EEA (2014–18), president of the Economics Section of the British Science Association (2013), a president of the European Association of Labour Economists (2009–2011), and was an editor of the Economic Journal (1998–2013) and of the International Journal of Industrial Organization (1995–97).